Brain Support Network helps families make arrangements to donate a loved one’s brain for research and so the neurological diagnosis can be confirmed.

 Last Updated: February 2016

 When ready to ship, the frozen specimen is packed in 48 hours worth of dry ice in a Styrofoam shipping container.
 The formalin fixed specimen is wrapped in paper towels that are damp with formalin, put into a leak-proof plastic bag in a separate shipping container, wrapped separately from the frozen one.

 The Autopsy Information Form should be filled out and sent along with the tissue.
 Both boxes (do not tie together) are to be sent overnight by Federal Express, Priority One Delivery.
 We can provide shipping containers and dry ice if needed, and will be happy to provide you with our FedEx number to cover the cost of shipping the tissue.

 Please send the tissue early in the week so as to avoid delivery during the weekend when no one will be here.
 Do not ship on Thursdays or Fridays.

-7. The brain must be shipped early in the week because there’s no one at Mayo Jax to receive the shipment on the weekends.
+2. Brain tissue must be shipped early in the week because there’s no one at Mayo Jax to receive the shipment on the weekends.
 Never ship on Thursday or Friday, and do not ship when the next day is a holiday.
-Given recent problems with FedEx and the container with dry ice we strongly advise against shipping on Wednesday.
-Best to ship on Monday or Tuesday and track the shipments closely.
+Given recent problems with FedEx and containers with dry ice, we strongly advise against shipping on Wednesday.
+Best to ship on Monday or Tuesday, and track the shipments closely.